mandarnaik016/blog/_posts/2023-06-17-ultimate-guide-to-block-ads.md

 	* Final host file should look similar to below one. ![Host](/assets/img/adblock/host.png){: .mx-auto.d-block :}

 2. To block ads at **OS level**, I use [NextDNS](https://nextdns.io/).
-	- Create a account and configure the filter list in the block tab.
+	- Create a account and configure the filter list in the privacy tab.
 	- Then Download their installer.
 	- After installing, right-click on NextDNS icon in the Systray then open the Settings.
 Set your Configuration ID.
 	- Right-click on NextDNS icon in the Systray, then click on Enable. ![NextDNS Dashboard](/assets/img/adblock/nextdns-dashboard.png){: .mx-auto.d-block :}